-Dutch B1 Listening Skills – 5 Tips help to reach your goal: a permanent residence permit – or simply, better Dutch.
-Up to 2022, the level of the Civic Integration Exam was A2.
-Depending on education level, it could be required in less than a year.
-However, from 2022 on, even highly educated people should count a year to reach level B1 and pass the exam.
-Integrate learning the new language into your daily life – these 5 Top tips show you how.
+Dutch B1 Listening Skills – 5 Tips to help you reach your goal: a Permanent Residence Permit or better Dutch.
+Integrate listening to the new language into your daily life – these 5 tips show you how.

 Estimated reading time 7 minutes

 Margreet Kwakernaak, author and director of Suitcase talen.
-The third edition of Dutch for Dummies will be released in October 2022
+The third edition of Dutch for Dummies was released in March 2023

 Vocabulary is the foundation of your listening skills